veracity/veracity-documentation/sections/customerservices/accesshub.md

 Under Icon, you can change the logo of your company account.
 The logo appears together with the company name in applications that support company accounts.

 ### Discoverability
+**Note that you might not see this tab** if you haven't been asked to provide your company email domain.
+In this case, someone from Veracity has handled the necessary settings for you.

 Under Discoverability, you can choose how users can join your company account:

 -   Restricted – Users cannot find your company account, but you can invite them to join.